 - Calculate the diluted shares outstanding using the treasury stock method

-- Derive a value per share from total company valuation
+- Derive a value per share from total enterprise value

 - How does our value per share compare to the current price?